grscheller/neovim-notes/Configurations.md

 I am in the process of breaking my init.lua up into multiple files.
 The advantages of having a configuration in one single place is being outweighed by its complexity.
-See my [nvim](https://github.com/grscheller/dotfiles/tree/main/config/nvim) section of my [dotfiles](https://github.com/grscheller/dotfiles)
+See the [nvim](https://github.com/grscheller/dotfiles/tree/main/config/nvim) section of my [dotfiles](https://github.com/grscheller/dotfiles)